How to make web applications support multiple browser windows

 Motivation

-When we develop a Single-Page Application, we usually only define its behavior in a single browser window, and even if the same application is opened on multiple browser windows, in most cases it is only synchronized with the local storage, and the state of each application in each window is not synchronized in real time (unless the server synchronizes), they run in isolation and are relatively independent.
+When we develop a single-page application, we usually define its behavior for a single browser window.
+Even if the same application is opened in multiple windows, most applications only synchronize through local storage or server-side data.
+The in-memory state of each window is usually not synchronized in real time, so each window runs as an isolated application instance.

-So what does it mean to have applications that supports multiple browser windows?
+So what does it mean for an application to support multiple browser windows?

-But it’s not easy to keep large Web applications running smoothly.
+However, it is not easy to keep large web applications running smoothly.

-Web applications are still primarily built in JavaScript, which is a single-threaded programming language, and slow JavaScript code can prevent the browser’s rendering.
-The good news is that mainstream browsers are gradually supporting more different types of workers, especially Service Workers, which are used to implement PWAs (Progressive Web Apps) that greatly enhance the user experience.
-And the latest modern browsers also provide Web Worker, Shared Worker.
-With IE becoming deprecated this year, there is good support for these workers.
-Currently, only Safari lacks support for Shared Worker among modern browsers.
+Web applications are still primarily built with JavaScript, and long-running JavaScript can block browser rendering.
+The good news is that mainstream browsers support different types of workers, especially Service Workers for PWAs.
+Modern browsers also provide Web Workers and Shared Workers.
+With IE deprecated, there is good support for these workers, although Shared Worker support still needs careful compatibility handling.

 So what does it mean for Web applications to be “multi-threaded” with Worker?